The-OpenROAD-Project/OpenLane/README.md

         make install-local
     ```

-**Note**: You can use different directorys for sky130-source and local-path.
+**Note**: You can use different directories for sky130-source and local-path.
 However, in the instructions we are using $PDK_ROOT to facilitate the installation process

  - To set the STD_CELL_LIBRARY (the default value is set to sky130_fd_sc_hd)
     - Open [configuration/general.tcl](./configuration/general.tcl)